Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: The Haldane model

-We conclude, thus, that $\Omega_{v/c} = \mp 2\Im[d_{cv}^{(x)}d_{cv}^{*(y)}] $, which demonstrates the close relationship between dipole matrix elements and the Berry curvature in the HM.
+which demonstrates the close relationship between dipole matrix elements and the Berry curvature in the HM.
 This confirmation of the relation of the dipole product with the Berry curvature is extremely important, since this leads to a direct connection of the inter-band transition current of Eq.~\eqref{eqn:inter2} and the topological invariant for this model.